dlove24/lb_tools/docs/_reference/tools/index.md

 # Tools and Equipment

 Most of the information in this section links to the common equipment in the engineering labs.
-In most cases this is also drawn from the manufactures handbooks.
+You can also find copies of the manufactures handbooks in the sections below, which cover many common questions.